ocornut/imgui/docs/README.md

 ### Usage

-Dear ImGui is self-contained within a few files that you can easily copy and compile into your application/engine:
+**The core of Dear ImGui is self-contained within a few platform-agnostic files** which you can easily copy and compile into your application/engine.
+They are all the files in the root folder of the repository (imgui.cpp, imgui.h, imgui_demo.cpp, imgui_draw.cpp etc.).
-- imgui.cpp
-- imgui.h
-- imgui_demo.cpp
-- imgui_draw.cpp
-- imgui_widgets.cpp
-- imgui_internal.h
-- imconfig.h (empty by default, user-editable)
-- imstb_rectpack.h
-- imstb_textedit.h
-- imstb_truetype.h

-No specific build process is required.
-You can add the .cpp files to your project or #include them from an existing file.
+**No specific build process is required**.
+You can add the .cpp files to your existing project.

-Backends for a variety of graphics api and rendering platforms along with example applications are provided in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder.
+You will need a backend to integrate Dear ImGui in your app.
 The backend passes mouse/keyboard/gamepad inputs and variety of settings to Dear ImGui, and is in charge of rendering the resulting vertices.

+**Backends for a variety of graphics api and rendering platforms** are provided in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder, along with example applications.
+See the [Integration](#integration) section of this document for details.
+You may also create your own backend.
+Anywhere where you can render textured triangles, you can render Dear ImGui.

 After Dear ImGui is setup in your application, you can use it from \_anywhere\_ in your program loop:

 Code:
 ```cp